mannerism/whatiwishiknewbefore/README.md

 31. If you are angry over someone's mistake, you may be incompetent.
 32. Economically, a startup is best seen not as a way to get rich, but as a way to work faster. -PG
 33. Don't self-reflect too much.
 Be shameless and bold.
 It's okay to be blunt.
 Fuck regrets.
+34. If you can't find a solution to a problem no matter what you try, you may be encountering the truth you need to accept. - Buddah
-34. If you blame others, you are far away.
+35. If you blame others, you are far away.
 If you blame yourself, you are half way there.
 If you blame no one, you are already there.
-35. Asking questions is way harder than you think.
+36. Asking questions is way harder than you think.
-36. Knowledge isn't free.
+37. Knowledge isn't free.
 You have to pay attention. - Richard P. Feynman
-37. If you blame someone, you are not there.
+38. If you blame someone, you are not there.
 If you blame yourself, you are half-way there.
 If you blame nobody, you've reached here.